cimug-org/CIMTool/docs/how-to/cimtool-support-for-extension-namespaces.md

 └── ...
 ```

-The screenshot below shows an example of both files as they appear in the **CIMTool** Project Explorer — the `.namespaces` file alongside its corresponding `.qea` EA project file (identified by the Sparx EA icon):
+The screenshot below shows an example of both files as they appear in the **CIMTool** Project Explorer, the `.namespaces` file alongside its corresponding `.qea` EA project file (identified by the Sparx EA icon):

 ![CIMTool Project Explorer showing .namespaces file alongside EA project file schema](../images/CIMToolProjectExplorerNamespacesFile.png)

 !!! warning "Naming convention and file location are required for correct import"

-    The `.namespaces` file must be manually created — it is not created or managed by **CIMTool**.
+    The `.namespaces` file must be manually created, not created or managed by **CIMTool**.
 It must be named exactly the same as the EA project file it defines mappings for (with a `.namespaces` extension in place of `.qea`, `.eap`, etc.) and co-located with that EA project file on the file system prior to import.
-When **CIMTool** imports a schema — whether importing a new schema or re-importing an existing one — it automatically detects any co-located `.namespaces` file and imports it into the project's `Schema` folder alongside the EA project file.
+When **CIMTool** imports a schema, whether importing a new schema or re-importing an existing one, it automatically detects any co-located `.namespaces` file and imports it into the project's `Schema` folder alongside the EA project file.

     When present in the project's `Schema` folder, all `baseuri` tagged values defined in the UML are ignored and the stereotype-to-namespace mappings in the file take effect instead.
 Deleting the `.namespaces` file from the `Schema` folder causes **CIMTool** to revert to honoring `baseuri` tagged values in the UML when present.